lepsa/qcif-chat-app/README.md

 [HTMX](https://htmx.org/) is used on browser clients to perform minimal updates to pages, and to help set cookies and XSRF tokens on requests.

+#### OpenAPI Documentation
+OpenAPI 3 is available at `/swagger.json` when the server is running.
+This documentation is generated at runtime based on the type information describing the API and it's responses.

+The OpenAPI documentation is not an authorative specification of the API, but rather an additional tool for client developers.

 #### Authentication
 All routes expecting authentication can use any of the following methods.
 - Basic Auth